fabacab/inline-gdocs-viewer/readme.txt

 5. Transform your spreadsheet's data into an interactive graph or chart by adding a single shortcode attribute.
 11 chart types are supported, including `Area`, `Bar`, `Column`, `Pie`, `Line`, `Scatter` and more.
 Every chart can be customized with user-defined colors, opacity, and even 3D effects.
 There are over 50 configuration options to choose from.
 See [the FAQ](https://wordpress.org/plugins/inline-google-spreadsheet-viewer/faq/) for a detailed list.

+6. Use all the features of the [Google Query Language](https://developers.google.com/chart/interactive/docs/querylanguage) to pinpoint the exact data you want.
+Over 50 additional configuration options let you customize the exact way your graphs, charts, and tables look.

+7. This screenshot shows an example of what the previous screenshot might output with a given spreadsheet that contains data for the Aliens, Ninjas, Pirates, and Robots teams, and their player's respective points.

 == Change log ==

+= Version 0.8.2 =

+* Feature: [WordPress Embeds](https://codex.wordpress.org/Embeds) support provides [OEmbed](http://oembed.com/) emulation, so now you don't even need to use a shortcode.
+In other words, pasting your Spreadsheet's `key` onto its own line is now the equivalent of invoking a shortcode like this: `[gdoc key="https://docs.google.com/spreadsheets/d/ABCDEFG/edit"]`
+    * This feature is only available for "new" Google Spreadsheets.

 = Version 0.8.1 =